A TMD-based model for Hadronization off heavy nuclei: Nuclear effects

 with $L_{typical}$ and $d$ free parameters.
 This parametrization is constructed such as to introduce a correlation between the length traversed by the prehadron in the medium, $L^*_T- L_P^*$, and the absorption process.
 Given the definition in Eq.~(\ref{eq:pathlength}) and Eq.~(\ref{eq:pathlength_eff}), the latter quantity is greater than zero by construction and, at any fixed value of $L^*_T$, the attenuation is maximal when $L^*_p \rightarrow 0$.
 The attenuation factor $n_{att}$ implicitly depends on $z$ and $\nu$ through the dependence of $L_P$ on those variables.
 We further assume that it is quark-flavor independent and apply it as a multiplicative factor in defining nuclear FFs in Eq.~(\ref{eq:nFFs}).

 We do not attribute transverse momentum in association with the pre-hadron interaction as the elastic process contributes very little compared to inelastic processes~\cite{Domdey:2008aq}.
-Thus, we consider here that the pre-hadrons are absorbed in the nucleus and give rise to fragments in the target fragmentation region outside our model's domain.
+Thus, we consider here that the pre-hadrons are absorbed in the nucleus, giving rise to fragments in the target fragmentation region outside our model's domain.